 This is a popular Middle Eastern dish made of lentils and rice.
-(With many spellings, it’s also known as mujadrah, mujaddara, moujadara, mejadra, mudardara and megadara.)
-Food doesn’t really get more basic than lentils and rice, but this recipe has a couple tricks up it’s sleeve that elevate the dish way beyond a simple rice and beans dish.
+(It has quite a few spellings.
+You might see it as: mujadrah, mujaddara, moujadara, mejadra, mudardara and megadara.)
+Food doesn’t really get more basic than lentils and rice, but this recipe has a couple tricks up its sleeve that elevate the dish way beyond a simple rice and beans dish.

-- 1 large onion or 2 small onions, one half diced, one half thinly sliced into half-moons
+- 1 large yellow onion, one half diced, one half thinly sliced root to stem

 - 3-4 cloves of garlic, minced

 - 3 tablespoons fresh mint, thinly sliced

 - Heat a medium pot over medium-high heat.
 Lightly coat the bottom of the pot with oil.
 Add the diced onion and garlic.
 Cook for a few minutes, until the onion softens.
 Add the cumin, allspice, and cinnamon and cook until fragrant, about 15 seconds.
 Add the vegetable broth, rice, and lentils.
 Cover and bring to a boil.
 Reduce the heat to a simmer and let cook undisturbed for about 30-40 minutes.